 - Press Enter to drop the item in the new location.

-- You can view the questions in a pool and add, remove, or regrade questions.
+- You can view the questions in a pool and add, remove, or edit questions.

 - Select the plus icon wherever you want to add another question pool.